 - Testing – Examines the effects of an implementation strategy on implementation outcomes (vs. clinical outcomes).
 The results are evidence-based approaches to introducing and sustaining ESTs in specific service settings.
 Testing studies may compare an implementation strategy to implementation as usual, the long term effects of a strategy, or compare the effects of different strategies.
 These studies may also examine mediators and moderators of implementation strategies.
 Studies at this phase ensure readiness for full experimental tests of implementation.

 The WUNDIR group was established in 2010.
 The group is an informal network of researchers with a common interest in dissemination and implementation science in a variety of different settings and sectors (e.g. mental health services, public health, acute care, emergency medicine, cancer, tobacco).
-Contact DIRC for more information.
+Contact DIRC or or visit their webpage for more information.

 When you contact us for assistance, first we will ask about the general area of your interest and need.
 We may provide preliminary material for you to read prior to refining our services, in order to be more fully informed and to optimize the consultation time.